 Changes to the scheme

-From April 2017 the government are also proposing to commence with the exemption of CfD costs as part of the EII scheme.
+The government are also proposing to commence with the exemption of CfD costs as part of the EII scheme.
 The government proposes to apply this exemption via electricity suppliers.
 So any rebate could be applied to your electricity bill by your supplier, but you’ll still need to be registered with BEIS.
+We’re still waiting for further details on timescales for this.

 Most businesses won’t qualify for any rebate and the cost of this scheme will effectively be paid for by all non EII exempt electricity users across the UK rather than by the government.